FabianUlises/js-projects-todolist-03-v.1.0/README.md

 # Js-Projects-Todolist-3 v.1.0
-## fully working with localstorage
+## Fully working with localstorage
 Able to add task, mark as compelte and delete. <br />
 Using innerhtml and functions.
 ## BUGS